"It was about three weeks before Christmas, 2009. I was 10 years old when I said, 'Mom I have a lump in my neck.'"

-Later that summer I had to undergo radioactive therapy.
-That was weird because the pill I had to take was kept in a lead box and when they opened it, it was smoking.
-I had to swallow that pill.
-My mother was trying to make me feel better by telling me that I might be like Spiderman (remember when the radioactive spider bit Peter Parker).
+“The pill I had to take was kept in a lead box and when they opened it, it was smoking… My mother was trying to make me feel better by telling me that I might be like Spiderman,” Eddie shared, revealing the first comfort he took from a superhero during his treatment.